liam2/liam2/doc/usersguide/source/processes.rst

 Processes
 #########

 The processes are the core of a model.
-LIAM2 supports two kinds of processes:
+LIAM2 supports several kinds of
-*assignments*, which change the value of a variable (predictor) using an expression, and *actions* which don't (but have other effects).
+processes: :ref:`assignments <assignments>`, which change the value of a variable (predictor) using an expression, and :ref:`actions <actions>` which don't (but have other effects), :ref:`functions <functions>` which group several processes together and :ref:`control flow operators <while>` which specify which processes need to be executed.

 For each entity (for example, "household" and "person"), the block of processes starts with the header "processes:".
 Each process then starts at a new line with an indentation of four spaces.

+.. _assignments:

 Assignments
 ===========